lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 - [Yarn](https://yarnpkg.com/)
 - [Node](https://nodejs.org/en)
 - [Rex](https://github.com/lambdaclass/rex)
-- Follow the instructions from [Swap tokens with Uniswap v3 on ethrex L2](#swap-tokens-with-uniswap-v3-on-ethrex-l2) up to [Add liquidity to the pool](#add-liquidity-to-the-pool-by-minting-a-new-position)
+- Follow the instructions from [Swap tokens with Uniswap v3 on ethrex L2](#swap-tokens-with-uniswap-v3-on-ethrex-l2) at least up to [Add liquidity to the pool](#add-liquidity-to-the-pool-by-minting-a-new-position)

 ## Steps